petha01/CSE110-Lab-0/index.md

 3. C

 **Favourite Quote**
 > An office is for not dying.
 An office is a place to live life to the fullest, to the max, to...
-An office is a place where dreams come true. - Michael Scott
+An office is a place where dreams come true.-Michael Scott

 **Random Code**
 ```